"Though a program be but three lines long, someday it will have to be maintained."

 Several years later, the manager retired.
 On the way to his retirement lunch, he discovered the programmer asleep at his terminal.
 He had been programming all night.

-A novice programmer was once assigned to code simple financial package.
+A novice programmer was once assigned to code a simple financial package.

 The novice worked furiously for many days, but when his master reviewed his program, he discovered that it contained a screen editor, a set of generalized graphics routines, an artificial intelligence interface, but not the slightest mention of anything financial.